Remote Work & Learning

 As a designer, you know better than anyone else what two desktops or laptops mean to you, especially when you have a laptop for working at the office and a desktop for work at home, and now need to use both of them from home.
 In one way, they mean convenience and efficiency for multitasking, while in another, they mean hassle: two sets of keyboards and mice, clutter of cables, and a messy workspace.
 Two sets of keyboards and mice not only take up a lot of your desk space, sometimes you also need to fiddle with the keyboard and mouse sets to figure out which system you’re working on.
-And if you need to switch frequently between devices, you can expect that fumbling with and unplugging/re-plugging cables will become part of your work routine.
+And if you need to switch frequently between devices, such as MacBook Pro® laptop and PC, or Mac mini® and MacBook Pro devices, you can expect that fumbling with and unplugging/re-plugging cables will become part of your work routine.
 Is there any way to have the best of both worlds, as in work efficiency and being free from these hassles?

 Try a KVM switch.

 We will notify you when the product becomes available.

 We will send you an email once the product becomes available.

 Sorry, our store is currently down for maintenance.We should be back shortly.
 Thank you for your patience!

 The requested qty exceeds the maximum qty allowed in shopping cart

 Product that you are trying to add is not available.